Virginia Tech Corps of Cadets: 1980s and beyond

 The freshman "Rat System" converted to the "New Cadet System" in the fall of 1981.
 Naval ROTC was established in 1983.
 The cadet regiment expanded to a three-battalion structure in 1998, which grew to four in 2022.

+Early in his tenure as Commandant, Major General Randal D. Fullhart led a sweeping initiative to upgrade and consolidate Corps infrastructure on the Upper Quad precinct of campus.
+During his tenure, three new barracks were constructed: Pearson Hall East (2015), Pearson Hall West (2017), and Upper Quad Hall North (2023), collectively capable of housing over 1400 cadets within the Upper Quad.
+The Corps Leadership and Military Science Building was completed in 2023 to provide office space and classrooms for Corps and ROTC staff.
+In connection with these upgrades, Rasche, Brodie, Monteith, Femoyer, and Thomas Halls were demolished to create space for the new buildings.

-Today the Virginia Tech Corps of Cadets is one of six senior military colleges outside the five federal military academies.
+Today the Virginia Tech Corps of Cadets is one of six senior military colleges outside the five United States service academies.
 Virginia Tech is one of only three universities in the nation that maintains a full-time military environment within a larger civilian university; the others are Texas A&M and University of North Georgia.

 Since the Spanish–American War, the Corps has provided officers to the U.S. military.
-The valor of Corps alumni is legendary, with seven Medal of Honor recipients, and eighteen recipients of the nation's second highest award for valor, the Distinguished Service Cross or Navy Cross.
-The Corps exemplifies in many ways the University motto, Ut Prosim (That I May Serve).
+Corps alumni who have been decorated for valor include seven Medal of Honor recipients and eighteen recipients of the nation's second highest award for valor, the Distinguished Service Cross or Navy Cross.